Ein31/LetterCraze/README.md

 # README

 This is LetterCraze.
 LetterCraze is the final group project for CS3733.
 The team name is Ruthenium.
-Team Members are:
-Matthew Lamare
-Jacob Fakault
-Jack Pugmire
-Cameron Maitland
-Andrew Lewis

 ### How do I get set up?